 Furthermore, to gain trust from shareholders, management must deliver upon their promises; they must do what they say they will do, when they say they will do it.
 It is key that overheads are kept low, with capital being maximised to prove up reserves and resources.
 Employing the most capable, dedicated, and hard working personnel ensures only lean teams are needed.
 Companies must also keep in mind all stakeholders comprising the company’s eco-system.
 This includes the local population and governments, assets partners, neighbours, service providers, value chain participants. and the industry peers.

-Hear more from Gil Holzman, speaking at the 2019 World Energy Capital Assembly and on the panel “Conquering New Frontiers – Unlocking the Value of New Ventures“.
+Gil Holzman spoke at the 2019 World Energy Capital Assembly and on the “Conquering New Frontiers – Unlocking the Value of New Ventures” panel.

 Gil Holzman, President & Chief Executive Officer, Eco Atlantic Oil & Gas